Looking for ideas on how to be a great backyard bird feeder? Here are my favorite feeders that I have used and some tips.

 The feeder I keep out all year is the More Birds Squirrel Proof feeder.
-It holds a lot of feed and the birds don’t seem to mind that there is only 2 perches to eat from.
+It holds a lot of feed and the birds don’t seem to mind that there are only 2 perches to eat from.
 But, since moving to Florida, I don’t have the birds like I use to.
-If you have a lot of birds, there is a 4 perch version.
+If you have a lot of birds, there is a 4 – 6 perch version.

 I also have a squirrel guard above my feeder.
 When a squirrel tries to come from the top, they will slide off.
 It also helps with directing rain away too.

 A simple cage suet feeder is a perfect solution for your suet cakes.
 Perfect for when the temps are low and you will attract some beautiful birds.
-This is the only time I see wood peckers.
-There are some no-melt suet for warmer weather, but I have found that the birds don’t seem to like those as well.
-But, it could be the birds in my area that doesn’t like them.
+This is the only time I see woodpeckers.
+There is some no-melt suet for warmer weather, but I have found that the birds don’t seem to like those as well.
+But, it could be the birds in my area that don’t like them.
 I usually make my own suet and you can find my recipe here.

-The only humming bird feeder that works well for me and I have had for years is the HummZinger feeder.
-The perch is great and its really easy to clean and has held up very, very well in the hot Florida summers.
-I make my own nectar, as stated above, because it is cheaper and I can make a batch to keep in the fridge.
-I keep this feeder close to tree or large bush because hummers love to perch in them.
-You can also plant certain flowers which they love to grab nectar from.
+The only hummingbird feeder that works well for me and I have had for years is the HummZinger feeder.
+The perch is great and it’s really easy to clean and has held up very, very well in the hot Florida summers.
+I make my own nectar, as stated above because it is cheaper and I can make a batch to keep in the fridge.
+I keep this feeder close to a tree or large bush because hummers love to perch in them.
+You can also plant certain flowers that they love to grab nectar from.